-Let’s begin with the first problem: to whom each guest gives his/her gift.
+Let’s begin with the first problem: to whom does each guest give his/her gift?
 Let’s suppose each guest has well his/her gift for a unique other guest.
-Of course, the draw could have been done before and kept secret.
+Of course, the draw could have been done before and kept secret, as mentioned previously.
 But you want to do the draw at the last moment and by revealing simultaneously who gives his/her gift to whom.
-That is to say, you write the name of each guest on a different piece of paper for each and mix it in a Christmas hat.
+That is to say, you write the name of each guest on a different piece of paper for each, and mix it in a Christmas hat.
 Then, each one takes a piece of paper randomly.
 Finally, all of them, at the same time, unfold the piece of paper and discover the name of the guest to whom he/she gives his/her gift.

 Will a guest draw his/her name at random?
 If this is the case, the surprise effect will be broken for him/her, and what would imply redoing the draw or exchanging gifts?
 What we want to avoid.